 While it may seem like the majority of people complete online purchases while on their desktop, the fact of the matter is that many people are keeping their activity confined to mobile phones and laptops.
-Below, we discuss the biggest reasons why employing a cross-device marketing strategy can help push your brand ahead of your biggest competitors.
+Below, we discuss the biggest reasons why employing a cross-device campaign strategy can help push your brand ahead of your biggest competitors.

 In a world where people are constantly hungry for new information, it’s become the norm for consumers to move between devices more frequently as they shop for products online.
 A quick scroll of our smartphones at 7 am could be followed by a desktop search at lunch and a little bit of online shopping through our tablets in the evening.
-Needless to say, our online shopping habits have moved beyond the desktop to a wide array of devices, which is why cross-device marketing is a necessity for today’s brands.
+Needless to say, our online shopping habits have moved beyond the desktop to a wide array of devices, which is why cross-device campaigns are a necessity for today’s brands.

 So what does this mean for e-commerce marketers?
-Firstly, they need to understand how their audiences are using these different devices: while smartphones are often relied upon for on-the-go research—an initial scoping out of a particular product or service—laptops are more commonly used to make a purchase.
+Firstly, they need to understand how their audiences are using these different devices: while smartphones are often relied upon for on-the-go research — an initial scoping out of a particular product or service — laptops are more commonly used to make a purchase.

 In fact, according to Google, 6 in 10 internet users start shopping on one device but continue or finish on a different one; for e-commerce businesses of any size, reacting to this shift in consumer behavior and ensuring presence across all devices through multi-touch marketing is crucial.